Rustam231/ETL_pipeline/README.md

 - Extract: Fetches data from the SpaceX API and stores it using Airflow's XCom.
 - Transform: Normalizes the JSON data into three separate pandas DataFrames and saves them as CSV files.
 - Load: Creates tables in the PostgreSQL database and loads the transformed data from the CSV files into these tables.

+## DAG Tasks
+- Extract Task: Downloads data from the SpaceX API.
+- Transform Task: Converts JSON data into three distinct CSV files.
+- Create Table Tasks: Creates PostgreSQL tables to store the transformed data.
+- Load Tasks: Loads the data from the CSV files into the PostgreSQL tables.